 CRNA Degree offered

-Application period is from October 1 - February 1.
-Priority admission deadline is December 1.
+The application period is from September 1 – December 15.
+Priority admission deadline is November 1.

 Entire Program Cost of CRNA School at Loma Linda University.

 Tuition is calculated at the 2018-2019 rate.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

 Fees and expenses: quarterly fee, textbooks, clinical fees, application fee AND Certification Exam fee, AANA membership fee, housing for out of town clinical.
 Note, these last three items are normally not covered by the fees and tuition so take that into account when comparing with other school tuitions.